USS General Alava: Recommissioning

 General Alava was recommissioned on 11 June 1904 for transport service between the islands until May 1905, when she left for the coast of China.
 She returned to Cavite from Shanghai on 21 November and decommissioned on 26 February 1906.

 General Alava recommissioned on 18 December.
 She was mainly used to carry passengers between Cavite and Olongapo until February 1925.
 This service was interrupted from May to November 1919 by a cruise to Batavia, Saigon, and Celebes to show the flag.
 With the assignment of hull classification and numbers to ships in 1920, she was designated a miscellaneous auxiliary "(AG-5)".
 The transport departed Manila on 18 February 1925 once again to show the flag at Batavia and Saigon and to proceed via Hong Kong to Shanghai, arriving on 24 April.

 China service

 For the next two years, General Alava carried passengers between Chinese ports, twice returning to the Philippines for brief visits.
-In several inspection cruises from Shanghai, she carried the US Asiatic Fleet Commander to such ports as Dairen, Chefoo, Tsingtao, Tientsin, and Chinwangtao.
+In several inspection cruises from Shanghai, she carried the US Asiatic Fleet Commander to such ports as Dalian, Yantai, Qingdao, Tianjin, and Qinhuangdao.
 On 24 August 1927, she became receiving ship at Shanghai for transient officers of the Yangtze Patrol and from time to time made inspection trips along the river.

 Decommissioning

-General Alava returned from her last cruise on the river to Nanking on 3 June 1929 and decommissioned at Shanghai on 28 June.
+General Alava returned from her last cruise on the river to Nanjing on 3 June 1929 and decommissioned at Shanghai on 28 June.
 She was used as a target during gunnery practice off the Asiatic coast and sunk on 17 July 1929.